-It is important that the Call Book Entries (0-9) are filled sequentially starting with Entry (0).
+It is important that the Call Book slots (0-9) are filled sequentially starting with slot 0.
 When a Master is instructed to Call All, it will call all Slaves listed until it reaches the first serial number of 000-0000.
-If a valid serial number is entered after the all zero number or as a Repeater, it will not be recognized as a valid number by the Master.
+If a serial number is entered after the all zero number or as a Repeater, it will not be recognized as a valid number by the Master.